sanacommerce/DeveloperPortal/DeveloperPortal/adk/navigationsearchbar.md

 ## Add-on behavior

 In order to be able to render navigation items suggestions, the navigation items must first be queried and placed in the redux state.

-### Request Navigation Items
+### Requesting Navigation Items

 We will setup the requesting of navigation items.

 #### Action

 Once the behavior is setup it can be accessed through an action which will initiate the process.
 If you don't already have a `ClientApp/webstore/behavior` directory, create it and add a `actions.js` file.

 ```js